mlhartme/stool/main/documentation.md

   The user that last changed this stage.

 Note: A system stage is a stage whose directory is placed in $STOOL_HOME/system.
-System stages get special treatment in system-start and system stop and they are not listed by the Dashboard.
+System stages get special treatment in `system-start` and `system-stop` and they are not listed by the Dashboard.

 ### Selected stage and stage indicator

 The selected stage is the stage the current working directory belongs to.
-In other words: your current working directory is the stage directory or a direct or indirect subdirectory of it.
-Unless otherwise specified, stage commands operates on the selected stage.
+In other words: your current working directory is the stage directory or a (direct or indirect) subdirectory of it.
+Unless otherwise specified, stage commands operate on the selected stage.

 The stage indicator `{somestage}` is display in front of your shell prompt, it shows the name of the selected stage.

 If you create a new stage, Stool changes the current working directory to the newly created stage directory.
-Thus, the new stage becomes the selected stage. `stool select` changes the current working directory to the respective stage directory, thus is just a convenience way for cd'ing between stage directories.
+Thus, the new stage becomes the selected stage. `stool select` changes the current working directory to the respective stage directory, thus it is just a convenient way for cd'ing between stage directories.

 The stage indicator is invisible if you have no stage selected; select a stage to see a stage indicator.